Josiah Hayden Drummond

-Josiah Hayden Drummond (August 20, 1827 – October 25, 1902) was an American attorney and politician.
+Josiah Hayden Drummond (August 30, 1827 – October 25, 1902) was an American attorney and politician.
 He served as Maine Attorney General from 1860 to 1863.

 Personal

 J.H.
 Drummond was born to Clark and Cynthia (Blackwell) Drummond in Winslow, Maine.
 He attended Vassalboro Academy and graduated from Colby College in 1846.
 He married Elzada Rollins (Bean) on December 10, 1850, and had three daughters and one son.

 Career

 He entered politics as a Democrat, but when the Republican Party was formed he joined it.
-He was a Maine State Representative from Waterville in 1857 - 1858, and Speaker of the Maine House of Representatives in 1858.
-He was a State Senator in 1859, and resigned his seat to accept the position of Maine Attorney General, which he held from 1860 - 1863.
+He was a Maine State Representative from Waterville from 1857 to 1858, and Speaker of the Maine House of Representatives in 1858.
+He was a State Senator in 1859, and resigned his seat to accept the position of Maine Attorney General, which he held from 1860 to 1863.
+During that period, he wrote a letter to the Governor of Maine, Israel Washburn, Jr., urging him not to appoint Joshua Chamberlain as colonel of the 20th Maine.

 He was again a Maine State Congressman and Speaker of the House in 1868.